Is Science Superior?

 Quoted from the sermon: The Purpose of Prayer by John MacArthur. https://tinyurl.com/yb9y3nm2

 I've written about this on previous pages, here for example.
-But, let's take a look at it from another angle: the fact that the rise of science could not have happened without Christianity.
-The following is based on information in an article by Eric V. Snow, titled:
+However, let's take a look at it from another angle: the fact that the rise of science could not have happened without Christianity.
+(More information in an article by Eric V. Snow)

 Christianity: A Cause of Modern Science?

-This historiography of science has still to face up honestly to the problem of why three great ancient cultures (China, India, and Egypt) display, independently
+This historiography of science has sYou see, in making the statement the humanist has made, he has demonstrated that he has no understanding of this aspect of Christianity nor of Biblical prayer.
+His accusation is false.
+He alleges pagan practices that do not exist in Christianity.till to face up honestly to the problem of why three great ancient cultures (China, India, and Egypt) display, independently

 of one another, a similar pattern vis-a-vis science.
 The pattern is the stillbirth of science in each of them in spite of the availability of talents, social organization, and peacethe standard explanatory devices furnished by all-knowing sociologies of science on which that historiography relies ever more heavily. - Stanley Jaki, The Savior of Science (Washington, DC: Regnery Gateway, 1988), page 35